jasonreiddev/development-portfolio/README.md

 `cd projects/sanity` - change terminal directory to the workspace.

+## Helpers

+`yarn hl:lint` - performs lint check on the project.

+`cd projects/helpers` - change terminal directory to the workspace.

 ## Add Project

 `cd projects` - change terminal directory to the projects folder.